 An individual may submit no more than one project as a Principal Investigator, plus one as a Co-Investigator.

-A required letter of intent (LOI) must be submitted by Monday, April 2, 2018 at 5:00 pm and should include the title of the project, principal investigator (PI), a very brief summary of the project and a list of 3 to 4 potential reviewers from UTHSCSA, but not from the same department or research group as the PI (Click here for LOI template).
+A required letter of intent (LOI) must be submitted by Monday, April 1, 2019 at 5:00 pm and should include the title of the project, principal investigator (PI), a very brief summary of the project and a list of 3 to 4 potential reviewers from UTHSA, but not from the same department or research group as the PI (Click here for LOI template).
 Note that the LOI is required for planning purposes, but will not serve as a screening tool for proposal submission (i.e., all PIs submitting the LOI should then proceed to full proposal preparation).
-The deadline for receipt of the full application is Monday, April 30, 2018 at 5:00 pm.
+The deadline for receipt of the full application is Monday, April 29, 2019 at 5:00 pm.
 Both the LOI and the full proposal should be submitted electronically, each in a single PDF file attached to an email message to Ms. Nickie Akande (Akande@uthscsa.edu) Please do not send multiple documents.
 Pilot application forms can be found here.

 Budget and financial policies

-The maximum budget for these one-year awards is $50,000 although proposals with smaller budgets will be considered and reviewed under the same criteria.
+The maximum budget for these two-year awards is $100,000 ($50,000 per year), although proposals with smaller budgets will be considered and reviewed under the same criteria.
+Additional support for projects designed to gain preliminary information on speculative explorative research proposals ($10,000, total five) will be available, with similar deadlines for submission as for pilot projects, and at two additional times in the fiscal year.
 Facilities and Administrative (F&A, indirect cost) expenses will not be reimbursed.
 Funds may not be used to support the salary of the PI or faculty-level collaborators.
 Although the PI (and Co-PI/Co-I, if applicable) should be listed in the personnel section of the summary page, there is no minimum effort requirement.
 Salary (plus associated fringe benefits) may be requested for non-faculty support staff, including post-docs.
-Other allowable expenses include: equipment essential for the project (maximum $10,000, including computer hardware); PI or Co-PI travel to relevant scientific meetings (maximum $1,500); consumable laboratory supplies; animal purchase and per diem; Greehey CCRI, or UTHSCSA core facility fees; consultation fees (maximum $5,000); computer time; software; publication / presentation expenses; costs related to human subject enrollment and management (listed as “Patient Care Costs” on budget page); and other expenditures that can be justified as being essential for the completion of the project.
-Account management will be centralized within, Greehey CCRI, with expenditures and encumbrances for UTHSCSA or other projects being committed as they are incurred.
+Other allowable expenses include: equipment essential for the project (maximum $10,000, including computer hardware); PI or Co-PI travel to relevant scientific meetings (maximum $1,500); consumable laboratory supplies; animal purchase and per diem; Greehey CCRI, or UTHSA core facility fees; consultation fees (maximum $5,000); computer time; software; publication / presentation expenses; costs related to human subject enrollment and management (listed as “Patient Care Costs” on budget page); and other expenditures that can be justified as being essential for the completion of the project.
+Account management will be centralized within, Greehey CCRI, with expenditures and encumbrances for UTHSA or other projects being committed as they are incurred.

 Application requirements and format